johandersson/weeklogger/readme.md

 # WeekLogger

-A simple java app for logging working time per week
+A simple java app for logging working time per week, see http://weeklogger.wordpress.com on how to download and use.

 Copyright: Johan Andersson, johanbkandersson[at]gmail.com